New Year’s Day Black Eyed Peas Soup

 Notes

-If Using Dried Black Eyed Peas: Use 2 lbs of dried peas, rinsed and drained.
-Add to the pot with the broth, seasoning, and tomatoes.
+1. If Using Dried Black Eyed Peas: Use 2 lbs of dried peas, rinsed and drained.
+Add the broth, seasoning, and tomatoes to the pot.
 Bring to a boil, cover, and simmer about 1 hour.
 Then add 6 cups of water, return to a boil, and simmer for another hour, or until the peas are soft.
 Add the spinach and cook until wilted.
-Total cooking time should be 2 1/2 hours or longer.
+Total cooking time should be at least 2 1/2 hours.

-For Canned Black Eyed Peas: Use 3 to 4 cans of drained and rinsed black eyed peas.
-Add to the pot with the broth, seasoning, and tomatoes.
-Bring to a boil, cover, and cook until the vegetables are soft; about 15 to 20 minutes.
-Add the water as necessary for consistency.
+3. For Canned Black Eyed Peas: Use 3 to 4 cans of drained and rinsed black eyed peas.
+Add the broth, seasoning, and tomatoes to the pot.
+Bring to a boil, cover, and cook for 15 to 20 minutes, until the vegetables are soft.
+Add water as needed to maintain consistency.
 Just before serving, add the spinach and cook until wilted.

 Nutrition